-From Citrix Workspace app 2112 and ThinOS 9.1.5067, the cursor color can be inverted based on the background color of a text.
-As a result, you can easily locate the position of the cursor in between texts.
+The cursor color can be inverted based on the background color of a text.
+As a result, you can locate the position of the cursor in between texts.
 By default, this feature is disabled.
 To enable cursor color inverting feature, do the following:

-- On Admin Policy Tool or Wyse Management Suite policy settings, go to Advanced > VDI Configuration Editor > Citrix Configuration Editor. - 2.
+- 1. On Admin Policy Tool or Wyse Management Suite policy settings, go to Advanced > VDI Configuration Editor > Citrix Configuration Editor. - 2.
 In the Citrix INI Settings, click Add Row. - 3.
 From the File drop-down list, select wfclient.ini. - 4.
 From the Operation drop-down list, select Add or Update. - 5.
 In the Section field, enter Thinwire3.0. - 6.
 In the Key field, enter InvertCursorEnabled. - 7.
-In the Value field, enter True. - 8.
-Sign out or restart the device for the settings to take effect. - NOTE: If you have enabled the cursor color inverting feature, the Cursor Pattern setting from Advanced > Session Settings > Citrix Session Settings in the Admin Policy Tool or Wyse Management Suite policy settings is deprecated.
+In the Value field, enter True.

+NOTE: If you have enabled the cursor color inverting feature, the Cursor Pattern setting from Advanced > Session Settings > Citrix Session Settings in the Admin Policy Tool or Wyse Management Suite policy settings is deprecated.